Vennify-Inc/chatting-transformer/README.md

 gpt2 = ChattingGPT2(model_name)

 text = "In 10 years, AI will "
-results = gpt2.generate_text(text)
+result = gpt2.generate_text(text)

-print(results) # Outputs: In 10 years, AI will  have revolutionized the way we interact with the world...
+print(result) # Outputs: In 10 years, AI will  have revolutionized the way we interact with the world...
 ```
 ## Available Models
 | Model         | Parameters   |      Size        |